Skip to content

 Thoroughbreds are known for their agility, speed, and spirit as “hot-blooded horses.”

-Thoroughbreds are used worldwide for jump and flat racing as they are capable of maintaining high speeds over long distances.
+They are widely used in jump and flat racing worldwide, thanks to their ability to maintain high speeds over long distances.

 It costs huge sums of money not only to buy but to maintain a horse of this breed.